Bórd na Móna: Biodiversity

-Bord na Móna has been responsible for both gains and losses of biodiversity across the bogs under their control.
+BnM has been responsible for both gains and losses of biodiversity across the bogs under their control.
 This loss of biodiversity is due to the company's operations which progressively altered the terrain of bogs in their ownership.
-Bord na Móna has made considerable effort to offset the impact of their operations over the years.
-In the 1970s, a group of Bord na Móna employees, led by Tom Barry who was Peatland Environmental Officer at the time, drove an initiative to preserve a number of bogs, including Pollardstown Fen located in County Kildare and Raheenmore Bog in County Offaly.
+BnM has made considerable effort to offset the impact of their operations over the years.
+In the 1970s, a group of BnM employees, led by Tom Barry who was Peatland Environmental Officer at the time, drove an initiative to preserve a number of bogs, including Pollardstown Fen located in County Kildare and Raheenmore Bog in County Offaly.
 During the 1980s and 1990s, another internal drive saw the conservation of more bogs, including Bellacorick Flush County Mayo, Mongan Bog, Clara Bog, and All Saints Bog in County Offaly.
 These bogs are now owned and managed by An Taisce, the National Parks and Wildlife Service, and other organisations.

-In 2010, Bord na Móna launched its first Biodiversity Action Plan.
+In 2010, BnM launched its first Biodiversity Action Plan.
 This plan set out a number of objectives and actions to be carried out over a five-year period 2010–2015.
 It gave an overview of rehabilitation work, natural colonisation projects, and the biodiversity of the company's cutaway bogs.
 It also highlighted the biodiversity projects in progress and those completed.
-In 2016, Bord na Móna released a second biodiversity action plan.
-This subsequent plan was developed to build upon the objectives of the first action plan while also looking to the future of Bord na Móna's peatlands with regard to Bord na Móna's announcement to stop harvesting peat for electricity production by 2030.
-Speaking about the biodiversity action plans, Bord na Móna's Senior Ecologist, Dr. Catherine Farrell said "We all need to work together in Bord na Móna to ensure the best outcomes for rehabilitation and biodiversity.
+In 2016, BnM released a second biodiversity action plan.
+This subsequent plan was developed to build upon the objectives of the first action plan while also looking to the future of BnM's peatlands with regard to BnM's announcement to stop harvesting peat for electricity production by 2030.
+Speaking about the biodiversity action plans, BnM's Senior Ecologist, Dr. Catherine Farrell said "We all need to work together in Bord na Móna to ensure the best outcomes for rehabilitation and biodiversity.
 This will be critical to the delivery of our Biodiversity Action Plans".